BoyanZhou/LongStrain/Readme.md

 ## Requirements

 1. Kraken2 (tested with 2.0.8)
-2. Bowtie2
+2. Bowtie2 (tested with 0.16.0.1)
+3.  samtools (tested with 1.9)
-3. This code was written and tested on python 3.6.5, and requires the following packages:
+4. This code was written and tested on python 3.6.5, and requires the following packages:
     - numpy (tested with 1.19.5)
     - pysam (tested with 0.16.0.1)
     - pandas (tested with 1.1.5)

-    If you encounter issues, please try to run in an environment with these packages.
+    **Note:** Kraken2, Bowtie2, and samtools need to be added to the PATH Environment Variable If you encounter issues, please try to run in an environment with these packages.

 ## Install